Caroline Freeman: Career and professional life

 On her gravestone, at Linwood Cemetery, Christchurch, Freeman is recalled as 'the beloved teacher and guide of many of New Zealand's girls'.
 Freeman's estate was valued at under 1700 pounds.
 Helene Fodor, her trustee and sole beneficiary, later, became Mrs. G. D. Greenwood.

 Legacy

-Present-day Columba College features a lecture theatre named after Freeman, the Caroline Freeman Theatre.
+Present-day Columba College features a theatre aptly named after Freeman, the Caroline Freeman Theatre.

 In 2009, Freeman's great-great-great-niece also graduated from the University of Otago - Claire Steel.

 In 2017, the University of Otago residential college City College was renamed Caroline Freeman College in her honour, and she was chosen as one of the Royal Society of New Zealand's "150 women in 150 words".